Sebastian-Abramowski/Discord-Bot/README.md

 ## Features

-Both bots use discord slash commands, after typing '/' in discord you will get hints on how to use them
+Both bots use discord slash commands <br>
+After typing '/' in discord, you will get hints on how to use them

 ### DonkeyMusicBot commands: